UoSGroupProjects1718/mgp-mgp-group-8/README.md

 # Group Project
 This is the GitHub repository for Team 8.
+Our game name is Tappu Sushi.

-# Prequsites
+# Perquisites
 1. Visual Studio 2017
 2. Unreal Engine 4.18
 3. Git